Explore health content from A to Z.

 I need information about...

 Hepatic angiography is an X-ray study of the blood vessels that supply the liver.
-The procedure uses a catheter (thin, flexible tube) that is placed into a blood vessel through a small incision.
+The procedure uses a thin, flexible tube (catheter).
+The catheter is put into a blood vessel through a small cut (incision).
 A specially trained doctor called an interventional radiologist usually does the procedure.

 You will change into a hospital gown and lie on an X-ray table.

-An IV (intravenous) line is put into a vein to give you fluids and medications.
-You may be given medication to help you relax and make you sleepy.
+An IV (intravenous) line is put into a vein to give you fluids and medicines.
+You may be given medicine to help you relax and make you sleepy.

 A local anesthetic may be given to numb the skin near your groin.
-A guide wire is then inserted through the skin into the femoral artery.
+A guide wire is then put through the skin into the femoral artery.

 Using X-ray images as a guide, the radiologist threads the wire through the arteries to the liver.
-A catheter is then inserted over the guide wire.
-The guide wire is then removed.
+A catheter is then put over the guide wire.
+The guide wire is then taken out.

 Contrast medium is injected into the artery through the catheter.
 This helps the arteries in the liver show clearly on X-rays.